 HOST & EMCEE

-In January 2015, I travelled to Central America to investigate reports that Canadian mining companies were violating human rights, contaminating environments and negatively impacting local indigenous populations.
-I was the first international journalist to tour Tahoe Resources’ silver mine, and one of few to explore the issues in-depth and from multiple perspectives.
+In 2015, I travelled to Central America to investigate reports that Canadian mining companies were violating human rights, contaminating environments and negatively impacting local indigenous populations.
+I was the first international journalist to tour Tahoe Resources’ silver mine, and one of few to explore the issue in-depth and from multiple perspectives.
 The following are two of many stories that came out of the trip, all of which testify to the fact that mining in Guatemala is largely Canadian, highly controversial and extraordinarily complex.

 Copper Mountain Mining Corp.: A new mining project on an old deposit is breaking records as one of British Columbia’s fastest growing companies for 2015.

 My first story (a freelance story published with Business in Vancouver on July 14, 2014)

 George Melville: Making the grade: Chairman and owner of Boston Pizza International never went to university, but is boldly going back to school as a university figurehead.